ajcruz1/pdf-quiz-generator-assessment/README.md

 This assignment is designed to demonstrate your approach to problem-solving and integration rather than creating a production-ready application.
 We're interested in seeing your programming style and how you tackle the essential requirements within the time constraint.

 Good luck!
 We're excited to see your implementation.

+## ENVIRONMENT VARIABLES
+Create a .env file and add OPENAI_API_KEY variable for the API key